namanjain27/expense-tracker/README.md

 1. all the backend files exist in the same directory
 2. All the frontend files exist in the expense-tracker-frontend directory
 3. main.py contains all the API and there function implementation
+4. The service folder contains helper functions for main APIs
-4. All the UI components are in expense-tracker-frontend\src\components
+5. All the UI components are in expense-tracker-frontend\src\components
-5. all the api call from frontend are written in expense-tracker-frontend\src\services\api.ts
+6. all the api call from frontend are written in expense-tracker-frontend\src\services\api.ts

 ## Frontend Setup
 1. Install dependencies